 What is Education?

-Goal Definition: I want my attendees to learn and improve their skills at my event.
+- Goal Definition: I want my attendees to learn and improve their skills at my event.

-Events types that would have this goal: Sales Kickoff, Corporate Internal Meeting, Training or Seminar, Roadshow, User or Partner Conference, Financial Services Client Event, Conference, Medical or Scientific Conference
+- Event types that would have this goal: Sales Kickoff, Corporate Internal Meeting, Training or Seminar, Roadshow, User or Partner Conference, Financial Services Client Event, Conference, Medical or Scientific Conference

 How do I cultivate Educational experiences?